Raj-Mehta2012/CloudStock-Whisperer/README.md

 pip install -r requirements.txt
 ```

-Additionally, install the following libraries for interacting with AWS services and retrieving stock data:
+Additionally, install the following libraries for interacting with AWS services and retrieving stock data (Only do this if you are not using virtual environment):

 ```bash
 pip3 install yfinance boto3 aws-shell